michaellaszlo/sortable-challenge/README.md

 - `-l`, `--listings`: path to listings (input)
 - `-r`, `--results`: path to results (output)

-The options can be used in any combination.
+The options can be used in any combination and any order.

 For example, to match a different set of listings:

     python3 matcher.py -l other_listings.txt

-And writing the results to a different output file:
+Writing the results to a different output file:

     python3 matcher.py -l more_listings.txt -r more_results.txt